 Having fibromyalgia is a challenge on so many fronts.
 Pain, fatigue, the mental and emotional stress, the medications and their side effects, the impact on your ability to earn an income, on your relationships… I could go on.
 There’s no question it is a lot to manage and it is not fun.

-Not taking responsibility for your fibromyalgia puts you in the victim position.
+But not taking responsibility for your fibromyalgia puts you in the victim position.
 What does that mean?
 See if you recognize any of these feelings.

 - Betrayal, or